Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: Abstract

 \section{Abstract}

-The ability of detecting out-of-distribution (OOD) samples is important to secure reliability of deep neural networks in real-world applications.
-Considering the nature of OOD samples, detection methods should not have hyperparameters whose optimal values vary sensitively depending on incoming OOD samples.
-This requirement is not met by many previous methods.
-In this paper, we propose a simple, hyperparameter-free method that is based on softmax of scaled cosine similarity.
-It resembles the approach employed by recent metric learning methods, but it differs in details; the differences are essential to achieve high detection performance.
-As compared with the current state-of-the-art methods, which needs hyperparameter tuning that could compromise real-world performance, the proposed method attains at least competitive detection accuracy even without (tuning of) a hyperparameter; furthermore, it is computationally more efficient, since it needs only a single forward pass unlike previous methods that need backpropagation for each input.
+The ability to detect out-of-distribution (OOD) samples is vital to secure the reliability of deep neural networks in real-world applications.
+Considering the nature of OOD samples, detection methods should not have hyperparameters that need to be tuned depending on incoming OOD samples.
+However, most of the recently proposed methods do not meet this requirement, leading to compromised performance in real-world applications.
+In this paper, we propose a simple, hyperparameter-free method based on softmax of scaled cosine similarity.
+It resembles the approach employed by modern metric learning methods, but it differs in details; the differences are essential to achieve high detection performance.
+We show through experiments that our method outperforms the existing methods on the evaluation test recently proposed by Shafaei et al., which takes the above issue of hyperparameter dependency into account.
+We also show that it achieves at least comparable performance to other methods on the conventional test, where their hyperparameters are chosen using explicit OOD samples.
+Furthermore, it is computationally more efficient than most of the previous methods, since it needs only a single forward pass.